pippo-github/react-basic-capabilities/README.md

  * modules import/export
  * elements iteration
  * add/remove value from Rest API
- * Fake backend JSON serve
+ * Fake backend JSON server

 Further description information will be found directly in the application pages, where each one will deal with one or more characteristics of the previous list.